evanparker/everyminipainted-vite-react-railway/readme.md

   - [ ] Better index pages
 - [x] Click to zoom in on open images
 - [x] Links to admin pages (if admin)
+- [ ] Improve Search/Advanced Search
+  - [x] Allow figure search to specify manufacturer
+  - [ ] Allow mini to search by figure
+  - [ ] Allow mini to search by username
 - [ ] Request invite form
 - [ ] Populate Name field with figure if name field is blank?
 - [x] Arrow navigation on figure/manufacturer picker